Jon Morgan

 A table view of man trying to pass through taxation

-Pass-through taxation is a type of taxation in which the taxpayer does not make payments directly to the government but instead pays taxes on LLC income that has already been redistributed across society either as wages or other forms of investment return.
+Pass-through taxation is a type of taxation in which the taxpayer does not make payments directly to the government but instead pays taxes on LLC income that has already been redistributed as wages or other forms of investment return.

-The LLC itself isn't required to pay any taxes; instead, all of its profits "pass through" to the LLC's owners, who then report them on their personal tax forms.
+In other words, the LLC itself isn't required to pay any taxes; instead, all of its profits "pass-through" to the LLC's owners, who then report them on their personal tax forms.

 By default, the Internal Revenue Service (IRS) treats every LLC as a disregarded entity for tax purposes.
 This implies that the LLC does not pay taxes and has no legal existence apart from its owners.